truenas/middleware/docs/userguide/index.rst

 This section provides an overview of the FTP configuration options.
 It then provides examples for configuring anonymous FTP, specified user access within a chroot environment, encrypting FTP connections, and troubleshooting tips.

-Figure 11.6a shows the configuration screen for Services → FTP.
-Some settings are only available in Advanced Mode.
-To see these settings, either click the
-Advanced Mode button or configure the system to always display these settings by checking the box "Show advanced fields by default" in System →
+Figure 11.6a shows the configuration screen for :menuselection:`Services --> FTP`.
+Some settings are only available in "Advanced Mode".
+To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in
-Settings → Advanced.
+:menuselection:`System --> Settings --> Advanced`.

 **Figure 11.6a: Configuring FTP**